UniversalDependencies/docs/_u-overview/specific-syntax.md

 UD provides the [compound]() relation for head-modifier combinations that morphosyntactically resemble single lexemes.
 The criteria for [compound]() need to be established on a language-specific basis.

 **Multiword expressions** are combinations of words that (in some respect and to different degrees) behave as lexical units rather than compositional syntactic phrases, in particular by being semantically non-compositional.
 Since the UD annotation is concerned with morphosyntactic structure, most multiword expressions are not recognized as such in the UD annotation.
-The only exception is the class of fixed expressions like _<b>by and large</b>_ and _<b>in spite of</b>_, which are completely frozen and (often) morphosyntactically irregular.
+The only exception is the class of fixed expressions like _<b>by and large</b>_ and connective _<b>as well as</b>_, which are completely frozen and (often) morphosyntactically irregular.
 Such expressions are annotated using the [fixed]() relation to indicate that their internal structure is not regular and productive.
 Some other relations, such as [compound]() and [flat](), are often appropriate for expressions that also happen to be non-compositional, but they are defined by morphosyntactic criteria and not by non-compositionality or other properties characteristic of multiword expressions.

 Structures analyzed with [u-dep/fixed]() and [u-dep/flat]() are **headless** by definition and are consistently annotated by attaching all non-first elements to the first and only allowing outgoing dependents from the first element.

 <div id="s8a" class="sd-parse">
-We had a nice time in spite of the rain . case(rain,in) fixed(in,spite) fixed(in,of) obl(had,rain)
+I like dogs as/ADV well/ADV as/ADP cats .
+fixed(as-4, well)
+fixed(as-4, as-6)
+cc(cats, as-4)
+conj(dogs, cats)
 </div>

 <div id="s8b" class="sd-parse">
-Martin Luther King had a dream . nsubj(had,Martin) flat(Martin,Luther)
-flat(Martin,King)
+Barack/PROPN Obama/PROPN won the election .
+nsubj(won,Barack)
+flat(Barack,Obama)
 </div>

 By contrast, [compounds](compound) are annotated to show their modification structure, including a regular concept of head: